Skip to main content

 Written by Support

-Salto allows you to manage CPQ data (products, configuration attributes, etc.) as if it was metadata.
+Salto allows you to manage CPQ, sbaa and blng data (products, product rules, configuration attributes, approval rules etc.) as if it were metadata.
 That means you can compare and deploy it across environments, visualize dependencies (a.k.a “where is this used?”), and keep track of its history with Git.

-• You want the exact same data to exist in other sandboxes
+• You want the exact same data to be aligned between your environments.

 If you want to treat CPQ data as metadata, then you must become familiar with how Salto manages CPQ records and the different options you have for specifying how records are matched across Salesforce environments.